-After entering your login details, you will need to click through this simple continue message in order to enter your account dashboard.
+After entering your login details, you will need to click through this simple continue message to enter your account dashboard.
 Once your account loads, the options are super simple.
-Click on the “View my freeze status” link in the top left hand side.
+Click on the “View my freeze status” link on the top left-hand side.

 3. Add the Freeze

 TransUnion will determine that your file is currently unfrozen and show the page below with the single option to add a security freeze.
 Click “Add Freeze” to continue.

 TransUnion does not check whether you are re-using an old PIN or not.
 If you only plan to freeze and unfreeze your credit online, the PIN is useless.
 It is only used for unfreezing your credit by calling TransUnion’s credit freeze hotline, which is much slower than using the online method.